 Anticipating that many students will be interested in certain patterns of interdisciplinary studies, several departments have specified standard requirements for interdisciplinary majors.
 These are:

-For complete descriptions of these interdisciplinary majors, see the section on Interdisciplinary Majors.
+For complete descriptions of these interdisciplinary majors, see pages 220–224.
 A student may not select an interdisciplinary major after the junior year.

 Some students may wish to pursue a major program that does not fit the pattern of a departmental major, a coordinate major, or an interdisciplinary major.
 In such cases, a student may work with two faculty members to develop a major program that demonstrates significant strength in at least two departments.
 Such strength is to be shown in both the number and pattern of courses involved.
 A synthesizing project is required.
 Guidelines for the development of student-designed majors are available from the Office of the Registrar.
 Student-designed majors require the approval of the Curriculum Implementation Committee.
 Students must submit their proposals to the Curriculum Implementation Committee by December 1 of their sophomore year.